Parallelogram and triangle cut and stick activities to link the formula for their areas to the formula for area of a rectangle.

 <p>A collection of fictional postcards from different places around the world.
 Each postcard gives some information about the place which can then be followed up with research.
 A nice activity is to look at lots of examples of postcards and then for pupils to design and make their own.</p>

 To say THANK YOU to all my TES friends and followers I've created a bunch of $2.00 packets!
-This one centers on the reading skill of making inferences.
-This 20+ page packet contains lots of different graphic organizers aimed at helping your primary students learn how to infer as they read.
+This one centers on the reading skill of sequencing.
+This 20+ page packet contains all sorts of graphic organizers aimed at helping your primary students master sequencing the events in a story!
 I hope you enjoy these graphic organizers as much as my students do.
-Inferring is an important skill so these are specifically designed to help ensure mastery of that concept.
+Sequencing is an important skill so these are specifically designed to help ensure mastery of that concept.